anhthang/org/_posts/2020-04-24-vscode-extensions-for-developers.md

 Synchronize Settings, Snippets, Themes, File Icons, Launch, Keybindings, Workspaces and Extensions Across Multiple Machines Using GitHub Gist.

 ![Settings Sync](https://shanalikhan.github.io/img/login-with-github.png)

+VSCode also has [Preferences Sync](https://code.visualstudio.com/docs/editor/settings-sync), it still in preview and only available on Insiders.
+We can use this once moved to Stable.

 8. [XML to JSON](https://marketplace.visualstudio.com/items?itemName=buianhthang.xml2json)